DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 She lowered tone of her husky voice.

 "If times would be different, he'd become a king due his lineage.
-With that, he considers lowering himself to a mere commander for a mere group of soldiers as unfitting and unbearable task."
+With that, he considers lowering himself to a commander for a mere group of soldiers as unfitting and unbearable task."

 "..."